molecule-one/api/api-v2.md

 Where:

+- `<DOMAIN>` is a host address of the instance that you use, e.g. app.molecule.one
 - `<TOKEN>` should be replaced with the private API token you’ll get from us
 - `<TARGET_1>` etc should be your target chemical compounds in SMILES format